AkashSinghaRoy/AkashSinghaRoy.github.io/teachingandservice.md

 ## Refereeing
 Have refereed for
-1. ``Women in Numbers Europe 4 – Research Directions in Number Theory”, Springer, Association for Women in Mathematics Series.
+1. Women in Numbers Europe 4 – Research Directions in Number Theory, Springer, Association for Women in Mathematics Series.

 2. Rose-Hulman Undergraduate Mathematics Journal.